isomerpages/moe-chuachukangsec/_events/2025 School Events/Open House 2025 Frequently Asked Questions.md

 <ul data-tight="true" class="tight">
 <li>
 <p>Students in schools that are implementing Full SBB will also be able to
-offer Humanities subjects (Geography, History, and Literature in English) at a more demanding level from Secondary Two.
+offer <strong>Humanities subjects</strong> (Geography, History, and Literature in English) at a more demanding level from Secondary Two.
 The criteria for taking Humanities at a more demanding level will be based on students' aptitude for and interest in these subjects at Secondary One.</p>
 <p></p>
 </li>
 </ul>